squishifier/squishifier.github.io/tools.md

 </a>

 <h2 style="clear: left">Feeder</h2>
 Download a pair of feeder tools in an .STL format by clicking on the image above.
 Use your 3D printer to print these tools.
-Attach the feeders to your printer bed for multi-layer inflatable prototyping.
+Attach the feeders to your printer bed and load them with sheets of plastic for multi-layer inflatable prototyping.

 <div class="clearfix"><a href="/objects/hot-end-extension-1.stl" download="hook.stl">
   <img class="left" src="/images/hook-2.png" alt="hook">
 </a>

 <h2 style="clear: right">Hook</h2>
 By clicking on the image, you can download the hook tool in .STL format.
-This can then be 3D printed, assembled and then attached to the hot end of the 3D printer for inflatable prototyping.</div>
+This can then be 3D printed, assembled and then attached to the hot end of the 3D printer.
+The hook can be used to pull new layers of plastic sheets onto the printer bed automatically.</div>